jakebayliss/jpfitness/app/content/week2-arms.md

   </video>
 </figure>

-(Pulldown)
 - Amazing exercise for building that outer head and increasing arm thickness

 - Tip is to stand right in the centre of the cable and extend outwards at an angle

 - This means you'll already naturally be finishing each rep with your arm angled outwards, further targeting your lateral (outer) head

- -As with all tricep exercises SQUEEZE at the bottom
+ - As with all tricep exercises SQUEEZE at the bottom

-[WEIGHT]
+ - Currently on 10kg for 10-12 reps each arm!

 <figure class="video_container">
   <video controls={true}>